elhaus-labs/.github/profile/README.md

 * **Sandboxing:** Experimental environment for testing new workflows and toolchains.

 ---
-Note: Access to this vault is managed via Organization RBAC.
+Note: Access to this labs environment is managed via Organization RBAC.

 For active development, please refer to our primary production repositories.